JetBrains/intellij-sdk-docs/topics/ui/controls/combo_box.md

 For the [label](drop_down.md#label) and the [default value](drop_down.md#default-value) apply the same rules as for the [drop-down list](drop_down.md).

 If there are no values in the list initially, replace the combo box with an input field.
-This way users won't waste their time clicking the empty combo box to find out that there are no options available.
+This way, users won't waste their time clicking the empty combo box to find out that there are no options available.

 | <format color="Red" style="bold">Incorrect</format> | <format color="Green" style="bold">Correct</format> |
 |-----------------------------------------------------|-----------------------------------------------------|